brandondombrowsky/BastCastle/README.md

 - And this could be both a win or loose that I can add myself, approve, edit, delete without you all, etc. So if you have advice I am happy to hear it.
 But this is our project, not my project.
 Should I just make an app that keeps Kyle's pool warm?
 No, way.
 We know he loves Gooogle.
 Let's build that with two person authentication.
 Please help me figure out how to do that.
 - Brandon Dombrowsky
 - And what AWS services do we want from your 4+1s?
 Let's divide and conquer!
-- Also, we need 2 approval.
+- Also, we want a 2 approval process.
 If you know any good tips, LMK.